-Two hundred and one samples were collected from eight species of Populus section Populus in Eurasia and North America (supplemental material, Fig. S1 and Table S1).
+Two hundred and one samples were collected from eight species of Populus section Populus in Eurasia and North America (Supporting Fig. S1 and Table S1).
 The leaves were dried in silica gel first and were then used for genomic DNA extraction with Plant DNeasy Mini Kit (Qiagen, Germany).
 To increase the purity of total DNA, we used the NucleoSpin gDNA Clean-up kit (Macherey-Nagel, Germany).
 Whole genome resequencing was performed with 2 x 150bp paired-end sequencing technology on Illumina HiSeq 3000 sequencer at the Institute of Genetics, University of Bern, Switzerland.